SamuelSchlesinger/ticket-management/README.md

   Allows the user to manage work tickets.

 Available commands:
-  create                   Creates a new ticket edit                     Edits the name, description, and/or status of an
+  create                   Create a new ticket edit                     Edit the name, description, and status of an existing
-                           existing ticket
+                           ticket
-  relate                   Relates two tickets to each other unrelate                 Removes the relationship between two tickets query                    Search for tickets init                     Initializes an empty ticket system tag                      Applies some tags to tickets validate                 Validate the ticket system
+  relate                   Relate one ticket to another unrelate                 Remove the relationship between two tickets query                    Search for tickets init                     Initializes an empty ticket system tag                      Applies some tags to tickets validate                 Validate the ticket system graphviz                 Output a dot formatted file describing a relation
+                           graph
 ```

 Of special note is the help text for the query command: